Citrus greening disease: Distribution

-Distribution of the Asian citrus psyllid that is a vector of the citrus greening disease, is primarily in tropical and subtropical Asia.
+Distribution of the Asian citrus psyllid is primarily in tropical and subtropical Asia.
 It has been reported in all citrus-growing regions in Asia except mainland Japan.
 The disease has affected crops in China, India, Sri Lanka, Malaysia, Indonesia, Myanmar, the Philippines, Pakistan, Thailand, the Ryukyu Islands, Nepal, Saudi Arabia, and Afghanistan.
-Areas outside Asia have also reported the disease: Réunion, Mauritius, Brazil, Paraguay, and Florida in the U.S. since 2005, and in several municipalities in Mexico since 2009 On March 30, 2012, citrus greening disease was confirmed in a single citrus tree in Hacienda Heights, Los Angeles County, California.
-The first report of HLB in Texas occurred on January 13, 2012, from a Valencia sweet orange tree in a commercial orchard in San Juan, Texas.
+Areas outside Asia have also reported the disease: Réunion, Mauritius, Brazil, Paraguay, and Florida since 2005, and in several municipalities in Mexico since 2009.
+On March 30, 2012, citrus greening disease was confirmed in a single citrus tree in California.
+The first report of HLB in Texas occurred on January 13, 2012, from a Valencia sweet orange tree in a commercial orchard in Texas.
 Prospects are bleak for the ubiquitous backyard citrus orchards of California as residential growers are unlikely to consistently use the pesticides which provide effective control in commercial orchards.